-At January 27, 2013 and October 28, 2012, gross unrealized losses related to Applied's investment portfolio were not material.
+At April 28, 2013 and October 28, 2012, gross unrealized losses related to Applied's investment portfolio were not material.
 Applied regularly reviews its investment portfolio to identify and evaluate investments that have indications of possible impairment.
 Factors considered in determining whether an unrealized loss was considered to be temporary, or other-than-temporary and therefore impaired, include: the length of time and extent to which fair value has been lower than the cost basis; the financial condition, credit quality and near-term prospects of the investee; and whether it is more likely than not that Applied will be required to sell the security prior to recovery.
 Generally, the contractual terms of investments in marketable securities do not permit settlement at prices less than the amortized cost of the investments.
-Applied determined that the gross unrealized losses on its marketable securities at January 27, 2013 and January 29, 2012 were temporary in nature and therefore it did not recognize any impairment of its marketable securities during the three months ended January 27, 2013 or January 29, 2012.
-Applied did not recognize any impairment on its equity investments in privately-held companies for the three months ended January 27, 2013 or January 29, 2012.
+Applied determined that the gross unrealized losses on its marketable securities at April 28, 2013 and April 29, 2012 were temporary in nature and therefore it did not recognize any impairment of its marketable securities during the three and six months ended April 29, 2012.
+Applied recognized \$2 million of impairment charges on its equity investments in privately-held companies during the three and six months ended April 29, 2013 and \$3 million of impairment charges during the three and six months ended April 29, 2012.